8192K/parallel_logger/README.md

 [![Docs](https://docs.rs/parallel_logger/badge.svg)](https://docs.rs/parallel_logger)
 [![MIT/APACHE-2.0](https://img.shields.io/crates/l/parallel_logger.svg)](https://crates.io/crates/parallel_logger)

-A simple logger that does not do logging by itself but passes all log events to an arbitrary number of actual loggers which run in a separate thread.
+A simple logger that does not do logging by itself but passes all log events to an arbitrary number of actual loggers running in parallel.
+Depending on the parallel execution mode, the actual loggers are executed either in sequence (`ParallelMode::Sequential`) on one thread or in parallel (`ParallelMode::Parallel`) using one thread per actual logger. `ParallelMode::Sequential` should be sufficient for most use cases.

-Very useful when logging is a bottleneck such as in realtime scenarios or when logging to a network or database etc.
+Very useful when logging is a bottleneck such as in realtime scenarios and/or when logging to a network or database etc.

 ## Usage